Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Splitting scheme

 Then, the exact solution \eqref{mild} satisfies a trace formula for the mass:

-Furthermore, the numerical solution \eqref{S1} to the nonlinear stochastic Schr\"odinger equation \eqref{sse} satisfies the exact same trace formula for the mass:
+Furthermore, the numerical solution given by the splitting scheme \eqref{S1} to the nonlinear stochastic Schr\"odinger equation \eqref{sse} satisfies the exact same trace formula for the mass:

 \end{proposition} Observe that the above result for the exact solution is already available in the literature in different settings, for instance in \cite{MR1954077,MR3771721}.
-However, to the best of our knowledge, the result for the numerical solution is one of the first results in the literature on a longtime qualitative behavior of the numerical solution to nonlinear SPDEs driven by It\^o noise.
-Such a longtime behavior is not satisfied for classical time integrators like the (semi-implicit) Euler--Maruyama schemes, see the numerical experiments below. \begin{proof} We apply It\^o's formula to the mass $M(u(t))$ and get
+However, to the best of our knowledge, the result for the numerical solution is one of the first results in the literature on a longtime qualitative behavior of explicit numerical solutions to nonlinear SPDEs driven by It\^o noise.
+Such a longtime behavior is not satisfied for classical time integrators like the (semi-implicit) Euler--Maruyama schemes, see the numerical experiments in Section~\ref{sec-num}.
+Trace formulas for numerical schemes applied to stochastic linear Schr\"odinger, wave, and Maxwell equations driven by additive noise have been obtained in~\cite{MR3771721,MR3033008,MR4077824}.
+For implicit schemes applied to nonlinear stochastic wave equations, we refer to \cite{MR4362830}.